merge-api/merge-ats-python/docs/JobsApi.md

     modified_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified before this datetime. (optional) page_size = 1 # int | Number of results to return per page. (optional)
     remote_id = "remote_id_example" # str, none_type | The API provider's ID for the given object. (optional)
+    status = "OPEN" # str, none_type | If provided, will only return jobs with this status.
+Options: ('OPEN', 'CLOSED', 'DRAFT', 'ARCHIVED', 'PENDING') (optional)

     # example passing only required values which don't have defaults set
     try: